Put It Away!

 It has long troubled me that, in writing otherwise thoughtfully about the sandwich, Woody Allen omits mention of two elements: (1) the symmetry of the two integuments, without which a sandwich is technically something else; and (2) the manual pressure required, whether or not the sandwich be wrapped, to hold the thing together, especially if we have, say, salt beef on rye from any self-respecting New York delicatessen.
 (The brightest among us have failed to devise, beyond the simple embossed leather sandwich sleeve, a compact diesel-powered press and feeder machine that holds the thing together while advancing it by degrees into one's open mouth: very necessary in an increasingly moronic world, would you not say?)
 By extension, we appear to have lost the primal ability to disconnect the lower jaw to accommodate even the lowliest cheeseburger.
 Snakes do it.
 Presumably humans must at one point have been able to do it — a now lost pterygoid-masseter-temporalis-labii etc process — in order to swallow the cheeseburger whole, without chewing.
 I am reminded… [Ed.: What is this rubbish?]

-Le Cousin Pons, Honoré Balzac (1847; various translations — 'Cousin Pons' — from French into English are available for free at archive.org; I have made no attempt to compare the translations with the original or with each other; perhaps you would like to do that).
-This is high tragedy in a small compass (Bleak House, Dickens, 1852-3, to which it might in some ways be compared, is a heavier read).
+Le Cousin Pons, Honoré Balzac (1847; various translations from French into English are available for free at archive.org; I have made no attempt to compare any of them with the original or with each other; perhaps you would like to do that).
+This is high tragedy in a small compass (making shortly many of the same points laborioucised by Dickens in Bleak House, 1852-3).
 What a miserable man must have been Pons, and Schmucke.
-If you are interested in inheritance crime, Pons has a number of features and situations, vividly conveyed (curiously full of close coincidences to some of my own cases): the dishonest barrister; the pathologically rapacious criminal acquaintances; Pons' valuable art collection; Pons' fateful bequest to Schmucke; a succession of wills; morbidly unsatisfactory law; the disquietingly iniquitous dénounement.
+If you are interested in inheritance crime, Pons has a number of features and situations, vividly conveyed (curiously full of close coincidences to some of my own cases): the dishonest barrister; the pathologically rapacious perfidious criminal acquaintances; Pons' valuable art collection(!); Pons' fateful bequest to Schmucke; a succession of wills; morbidly unsatisfactory law; the disquieting iniquitous dénounement.

 A Code of the Law of Actionable Defamation [etc], George Spencer Bower (Butterworth, 1923; apparently available gratis online, if you can face it).
 I maintain, as (I maintain) would anyone who has given it serious thought, that law, like human and animal anatomy and physiology, should be taught in elementary school.
 These subjects could and would then not become the fiefdom of mystics — the intellectual direct descendants, in an unbroken line of succession, of medieval clergy — whose vocation is to turn us into subservient, craven, enthralled, gibbering, tongue-tied, moronic jackasses.